Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 4.1: The velocity disperson in a virialised VMOND potential

-To see when the VMOND driven acceleration can behave like the phenomenological MOND acceleration $a_0$ will, again, require assumptions beyond our simple model. \\\\ Consider the central region of a protogalactic cloud that relaxes through a violent relaxation under the VMOND acceleration and reaches a meta-equilibrium at the order of a few dynamical times.
-Given the time average kinetic energy $K=\frac{1}{2}M v^2$, where $v$ is the average speed, and the average potential V, the virialised relation is $2K+V=0$.
-At this point, the average velocity $v$ is constrained by the average potential $V$. \\\\ The mass density of the cloud at turnaround $\delta=1$ (distance $r$) is given by
+We consider a protogalactic cloud that has gravitationally collapsed and virialised under the VMOND acceleration.
+Given the time average kinetic energy $T=\frac{1}{2}M \bar{v}^2$ with the average potential $V$, the virialised relation is $2T+V=0$.
+The system's total energy $E_T$ is given by $E_T=T+V$.
+Since the total energy remains unchanged and the average velocity $\bar{v}$ does not change much over the relaxation, the average potential $V$ should retain the value of the average potential at the system's initial state. \\\\ Next we calculate the virialised potential of the system.
+We work with the mass density of the virialised cloud at distance $r$ given by